codihuston/ustrending/docs/development.md

 > Note: If no (or only some) data is being rendered to the application pages,
 > restart the worker process or redeploy the applications with `skaffold`!

-Restarting the worker process in another terminal while `skaffold` is running.
+Restarting the cache server and the worker process in another terminal while `skaffold` is running.
 You will see the worker output streamed to the terminal instance that `skaffold` is running within:

 ```powershell
 kubectl rollout restart deployment worker-trends-deployment